AudioKit/AudioKit/docs/AKSampler.md

                                       fLoopEnd: 0.3,
                                         fStart: 0.0,
                                           fEnd: 0.0)
-        let fdesc = AKSampleFileDescriptor(sd: sd, path: fileURL.path)
+        let fdesc = SampleFileDescriptor(sd: sd, path: fileURL.path)
         sampler.loadCompressedSampleFile(sfd: fdesc)
     }

-Note in the last line of the code above, `sampler` is an **Sampler** instance.
+Note in the last line of the code above, `sampler` is a **Sampler** instance.
 See the *Conductor.swift* file in the SamplerDemo macOS example for more context.